jbchouinard/docker-testing-mail/README.md

-# Dockerized IMAP server#
+# Dockerized IMAP/SMTP Test Server

-IMAP server for debugging.
+Mail server for debugging.

 **IMPORTANT**: This image is **ONLY** for developing/debugging proposes